Jump to section

 Emesis

 If your dog has already vomited, the veterinarian will not need to induce vomiting.
-The induction of vomiting may be conducted in order to help rid the dog of the substance.
-Once emesis has occurred, the dog should display natural gastrointestinal decontamination, or the veterinarian will give the dog activated charcoal to aid in the absorption of any residual toxic substances.
+The induction of vomiting may be conducted in order to help rid the dog of the substance, depending on the timing of the ingestion.
+Once emesis has occurred, the veterinarian may give the dog activated charcoal to aid in the absorption of any residual toxic substances.

 Medications